 Ms. Tomkowiak is a founding member of Washington Area Women Trial Attorneys (WAWTA).
 She is also active in the D.C.
 Women’s Bar Association and is Vice Chair of the ABA’s Class and Derivative Actions Subcommittee.
 She co-authors the ABA’s annual publication Recent Developments in Business and Corporate Litigation - Class Actions.

-Ms. Tomkowiak participates in firm management, currently serving on the Recruiting Committee, and previously on the Associates and Pro Bono Committees.
+Ms. Tomkowiak participates in firm management, previously serving on Latham’s Recruiting, Associates, and Pro Bono Committees.

 Ms. Tomkowiak’s recent representations include:

 - Puma Biotechnology and officers in a federal securities class action in the Central District of California.
 The jury reached a unanimous verdict in Puma’s favor on the majority of plaintiffs’ claims, awarding a miniscule damages amount in the first federal securities class action to reach a verdict in nearly a decade.